Bachelor of International Studies Internships

 For Bachelor of International Studies/Bachelor of Commerce and Bachelor of Laws/Bachelor of International Studies student, you are required to have completed at least 12 of your required 32 or 40 credit points.

 4. Successful completion AIS201 International Studies at Work before undertaking an international internship.
-AIS201 is offered in Trimester 1 each year, so you should plan ahead.
+AIS201 is only offered in Trimester 2, so you should plan with this in mind.

 Two international internship units available: